Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 For example, sparrows are ground feeders that feed on grains, seeds, and insects on the floor.
 As such, they typically would not feed on feeders that are too high up for their preference!

-For some birds, they just choose to simply hang around nearer to the ground because they like it and have their nesting site at around the same height.
+Some birds just choose to simply hang around nearer to the ground because they like it and have their nesting site at around the same height.

 Here are the different bird species and the heights you should hang feeders for them to feed at:

-Based on the table above, you need to check the type of birds species that’s common in your area, then plan out your bird feeder height to suit them.
+Based on the table above, you need to check the type of bird species that’s common in your area, then plan out your bird feeder height to suit them.
 That way, you’ll place the optimum height for birds to feed at.

 You can start by looking at this link to FeederWatch where they provide the top 25 birds that you’ll most commonly see in your state.
-(You can select your state and it’ll spit out the results)
+(You can select your state, and it’ll spit out the results)

 Then, you’ll need to head over to this tool by FeederWatch again to learn more about the bird species.

 Pay attention to this: After selecting a bird of choice by clicking on its picture, scroll down to the bottom and look for the feeder type.
-This can give you a hint on whether the feeder needs to be hung or mounted on a pole.

 8. Your Bird Feeder Has Too Few Perches Nearby

-Bird feeders need to be catered for birds and having no perches nearby for birds to rest and hang out is like having no seats around when you’re waiting your turn at a clinic.
+Bird feeders need to be catered for birds, and having no perches nearby for birds to rest and hang out is like having no seats around when you’re waiting your turn at a clinic.

 You would get really tired and frustrated!